 Everything is listed clearly—no more guessing what needs paying.

-Since it was first introduced, Parent Pay has helped millions of families manage school payments without stress.
-As of 2025, it handles payments for schools across England, Scotland, Wales, and Northern Ireland.
-It’s also fully GDPR-compliant and secure.
+Since its launch, Parent Pay has supported millions of families in managing school payments more efficiently.
+Today, it processes payments for schools across England, Scotland, Wales, and Northern Ireland.
+The platform follows UK data protection regulations, including GDPR, and uses secure systems to protect user information.

 Why More Schools Are Switching to Parent Pay